APCSLowell/SampleAssignmentSimple/README.md

-Sample Assignment - (Simple Workflow)
+Sample Assignment - (Basic Workflow)
 =================

 This Sample Assignment will go through the workflow of Processing and GitHub that you will use for your subsequent assignments.